 Note: values are to nearest 100 for each unit.
 Amounts are approximate and indicative and are subject to change.
 Uncertainties in relation to the data are outlined in the limitations to assessment section.
-Includes 'Drainage', 'Safety Barriers', 'Signals & Comms'.

-- 18.4.11 The proposed scheme aims to achieve an earthworks balance in order to reduce the need for earthworks materials to be imported (earthworks deficit) or off-site (earthworks surplus).
+- The proposed scheme aims to achieve an earthworks balance in order to reduce the need for earthworks materials to be imported (earthworks deficit) or off-site (earthworks surplus).
 Currently it is assumed that 10% of all excavated materials will be unacceptable for re-use on-site on the basis of information from Advanced and Preliminary GI and materials acceptability assessments based on laboratory test data.
 The proportion of excavated material acceptable for re-use may be increased as further ground investigation takes place and there is potential for the surplus material to be used for landscaping on-site; however, the extent is not known and it is acknowledged that there would be some surplus fill material which will require to be exported from site.
-This surplus material calculated based on current assumptions (refer to Table 18.11), and other materials arising during the groundworks and construction phases, was classified as potential waste, as it could potentially need to be discarded and not utilised in the proposed scheme. - 18.4.12 Materials are considered to be a waste if there is no possibility of recovering the material on-site or through processing that would enable materials to be used elsewhere.
+This surplus material calculated based on current assumptions (refer to Table 18.11), and other materials arising during the groundworks and construction phases, was classified as potential waste, as it could potentially need to be discarded and not utilised in the proposed scheme. - Materials are considered to be a waste if there is no possibility of recovering the material on-site or through processing that would enable materials to be used elsewhere.
 If material is processed in line with SEPA's guidance on recycled aggregates from inert waste (SEPA, 2013) or guidance on the production of fully recovered asphalt road planings (SEPA, undated) it ceases to be waste.
-Soils compliant with SEPA's guidance on the re-use of greenfield soils in construction are also not classed as waste (SEPA, 2010). - 18.4.13 Waste management can become a concern if there is a risk of filling local facilities up to capacity, thereby forcing locally produced wastes to be transported greater distances for disposal elsewhere.
+Soils compliant with SEPA's guidance on the re-use of greenfield soils in construction, or used according to a remediation plan as set out in the Land Remediation and Waste Management Guidelines, are also not classed as waste (SEPA, 2010, undated).